 Store your resin in a climate-controlled environment.
 Having resin in an area where there are big temperature swings (such as a garage or storage unit) can allow condensation to form on the inside of your resin container lid.
 This moisture then drips into your resin.

 Make sure you mix the minimum amount of resin needed for the chemical reaction of curing to occur.
 For example, if you’re working with a 1:1 resin to hardener resin kit, you cannot mix two drops of resin to two drops of hardener and expect it to cure.
 Resin curing is a chemical reaction that requires a minimum amount of each component for it to occur.
-This resin casting article contains a PDF link with the information for the resins sold in the Resin Obsession shop.
+Our resin buying guide is a PDF with all this information for the resins sold in the Resin Obsession shop.

 Mix thoroughly.
 This video shows you how:

 If your pieces end up being just a bit tacky on top, you can try sanding them down and recoating them with resin.
 If your resin is a semi congealed mess, there is not any way to save that resin.
 You can try to scoop it out of the mold and clean with home improvement store acetone (wear gloves when doing this!) to remove the leftover resin, but it may be easier for you to toss the mold and start over.